LatestFood Voyager

 Khaja

 Khaja is a traditional coastal dish that is offered as part of India’s Puri Jagannath temple’s “Sukhila Prasad.”
-This is a sweet meal made with fewer ingredients that consists of stacked fritters dipped in sugar syrup.
+This is a sweet meal made with fewer ingredients that consist of stacked fritters dipped in sugar syrup.

 Bihari Food: Khaja